 Start by turning off the power to the AC unit.
 Remember, an air conditioner has a ton of moving electrical parts.
 Throughout the cleaning process, your safety is paramount.
 You can switch off the power at the breaker box or disconnect the unit from the energy source.

 Open up the AC unit.
 The blower unit should have a door leading to the evaporator coil.
-Depending on your unit type, you may need to remove the foil duct tape and a few bolts or screws to access the coil.
+The next step depends on what type of AC unit you have.
+You may need to remove the foil duct tape and a few bolts or screws to access the coil.

 Once the cleaner has completed its job, clean the AC drain pan.
 Typically, soap and hot water are all that you need.
-You can use a 50-50 water and bleach mixture if you are concerned about sanitation.
 Pour some of the mixture down the drain to ensure that it is clear.
-If you notice algae problems, look for drain pan tablets at your home improvement store to keep the algae away.
+If you notice algae problems, look for drain pan tablets to help clear it out.

 Now, examine the drain, and clear it if it is plugged.
 Without regular maintenance and cleaning, mold and algae can build up in the drain.
 The drain is typically a one-inch PVC pipe, so it can quickly clog.